|

 Used in only very small amounts.

-Scent profile: Sweet almond / marzipan
+Scent profile: Sweet almond / marzipan scent.

 Blends well with: Frankincense, Sweet Orange, Cinnamon

 Also called the Shittah tree.
-Shittah or shittim wood was
+Shittah or shittim wood was employed

-Scent profile: Balsamic, warm, sweet, powder, spice
+Scent profile: Balsamic, warm, sweet, powder, spice aroma with

-aroma with herbal and floral odor.
+herbal and floral odor.

 Blends well with: Frankincense, Sweet Orange, Cassia